 Average hourly pay: $10 to $24

 Help raise money for the causes you believe in.
 You can take on a full-time entry-level job that requires you to communicate directly with potential or existing donors.
-Or if you have the experience, you can snag a more senior-level position, such as the grants and development manager job at MedGlobal, which requires proven grant writing and fundraising strategy development abilities.
+Or if you have the experience, you can snag a more senior-level position, which requires proven grant writing and fundraising strategy development abilities.

 Average hourly pay: $25 to $70